Consensys/doc.teku/docs/concepts/weak-subjectivity.md

 :::

-Another option is to utilize the [Reconstruct Historical States Service](../how-to/reconstruct-historical-states.md).
-This allows the creation of a full archive node, ensuring that once the node is up to date, the concerns associated with weak subjectivity are cleared.
+Another option is to [reconstruct historical states](../how-to/reconstruct-historical-states.md).
+This allows the creation of a full archive node, ensuring that once the node is up-to-date, the concerns associated with weak subjectivity are cleared.